Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Data

 We then generate three types of datasets: one for training the neural network, consisting on 10000 simulations, one for testing, formed by 1000 ones, and another for validation, constructed with 100 more simulations for each region.
 Each simulation centered on a given position (which is the same for all the 11, 13, 17, and 19 GHz QUIJOTE channels), is called Input Total patches in this work, plus the synchrotron map at 11 GHz, which is stored for each simulation as a label.

-The simulations are thus constructed as follows: Firstly, a random central position at a certain position in the sky is selected for each patch.
-Then, the maps are cut into square patches of 256×256 pixels, with each pixel having the QUIJOTE angular resolution (approximately 6.9 arcmin).
+The simulations are thus constructed as follows: Firstly, we search the central position of each sky region.
+Then, the maps are cut into square patches of 256×256 pixels centered on those positions, with each pixel having the QUIJOTE angular resolution (approximately 6.9 arcmin).
 Next, point sources are injected into the patches, and a FWHM of 1$^{\circ}$ is applied.
 Finally, instrumental noise is added on each patch based on QUIJOTE MFI wide survey sensitivity (43.1, 38.2, 36.4 and 34.8 $\mu K$ per pixel on each channel \citep{GEN15}), which allows us to have different realizations for each simulation.
+Although simplistic, this noise model have been evaluated in previous works to be reliable to test this kind of methods on real data (\cite{CAS23}, \cite{CAS25}).
+However, we have tested for completeness in Appendix \ref{sec:noise_complexity} the performance of the neural network with different realizations of the QUIJOTE noise simulations, that have 1/$f$ term, several systematics and are anisotropic and have correlations between frequencies of the same horn \citep{RUB23}, finding that the correlated noise does not affect in general the estimated maps from the network.

-For validation, both observations and simulations are cut into sky patches of regions physically similar but different with respect to the other ones, as described in \cite{FUS14}.
+For validation, both observations and simulations are cut into square patches using a central position of each region defined in \cite{FUS14}, having one patch per region.
 This allows to properly study the spectral variations on synchrotron emission across the sky.
 In the case of simulations, we cut 100 patches for each region.
-In the case of the observations, we cut a single patch for each one.
+This is done by using 100 different maps with the same center point.
+In the case of the observations, we cut a single patch for each region using the same central point as for the simulations.

 An example of the patches used in this work at 11 GHz is shown in Figure \ref{fig:patches}, being the simulated sky at the top row, left column, the observations at the same sky location at the top row, center column, and the synchrotron model at the bottom row, left column.